 We expect the trend toward M&A in the community and regional banking sector to continue.
 Consolidation is a promising path for many banks in the sector, especially those that are beginning to invest in customer-focused digital transformation.
 The BB&T and Chemical Financial transactions suggest that fairly priced deals with reasonable synergy targets will usually always attract interest, especially when shareholders believe that the integration is achievable.

-Payments deals may accelerate: Fiserv in January 2019 entered into a definitive merger agreement to acquire First Data in an all stock transaction valued at $22 billion.
-The combined firm will offer technology enabling a range of payments and financial services, including integrated payments, card issuer processing and network services, and tools for account processing and digital banking.
+Payments deals may accelerate: In January 2019, Fiserv entered into a definitive merger agreement to acquire First Data in an all stock transaction valued at $22 billion.
+The combined firm will offer technology enabling a range of payments and financial services, including integrated payments, card issuer processing and network services and tools for account processing and digital banking.
 In March 2019, Fidelity National Information Services Inc, a global leader in financial services technology, and Worldpay, Inc., a global leader in eCommerce and payments, announced that they have entered into a definitive merger agreement for a cash and stock deal valued at approximately $35 billion.
 The transaction expands the capabilities of FIS by enhancing its acquiring and payment offerings.
 It also significantly increases Worldpay’s distribution footprint, accelerating its geographical expansion.
 The deal is one of the largest in the sector to date.
 We expect more consolidation as regulatory scrutiny and rising competition increase pressure on existing cost structures.

 Financial Services Deals Leader, PwC US